- "Washing the Thoughts-laver les pensées", porcelain, ceramic, wax, 3mx3mx3m, 2013, France, for Vaertigo.

 - "Verso l´Inizio", Pordenone 2008 hay, 100m x 40m with Lorna Green

 - Wing Beat, Palmer Sculpture Biennial 2012, 120m x 60m, white sand, Wing Beat is about the nature of the landscape here with its eagles and other birds.
-It is made of white sand which is swept away when it rains heavily.
-It is approximately 60m in diameter and 120m long.
+White sand, 60m in diameter and 120m long.

 When I select a space to work, whether it be in nature or an urban landscape, I try to find some immediate relation to its next biggest border.
 For example, this could be a building, a tree, water or something else.
 Around this border I create my own space.
 If there is not such a relation point I immediately try to create my own space and create a relationship with the spiritual, historical and/or geological views.
 My whole interest is to create my own very personal space but this space is always in connection to one of the above conditions.